 Dental trauma and infection can commonly cause swelling and inflammation.
 In these cases, it’s a good idea to place a cold compress on the outside of the affected area on your cheek for 10 minutes on and 10 minutes off.
 You can do this for up to an hour, just be sure to place a dish cloth or something between the compress and your skin so it doesn’t get too cold.
 This can also help minimize any pain as well by preventing the nerve responses from reaching your brain.

 Should I go to the ER or my emergency dentist?

 Depending on the extent of your injuries, it can be hard to determine whether you should visit your local emergency room or your dentist first.
-If you’re having a difficult time deciding but know you need urgent treatment, you can always contact our office to ask our professional.
-If your injury is life threatening, you have a broken or fractured jaw, a deep facial laceration that may need stitches, or you’re having difficult breathing or swallowing, you should visit your ER immediately.
+If you’re having a difficult time deciding but know you need urgent treatment, you can always contact our dental office.
+If your injury is life threatening, you have a broken or fractured jaw, a deep facial laceration that may need stitches, or you’re having difficulty breathing or swallowing, you should visit your ER immediately.
 Once you’ve received the necessary medical attention, our team will be more than happy to address any dental work that needs to be completed.

 If I have a toothache, does that mean I need a root canal?

 Toothaches can be caused by a variety of problems, including something as simple as a lodged piece of popcorn.
 If you floss around your teeth and your toothache still persists, it could be a sign of an infection.
 In this case, you may need a root canal, but there’s no reason to fret.
 We make sure that each of our treatments is pain-free and offer sedation dentistry so you can feel relaxed and comfortable.
 Root canal therapy will allow us to save your natural tooth so you won’t need to have it replaced.

 What should I do if my emergency dentist is closed?